 In the separate subparagraph it’s worth mentioning the festival’s food.
 If big fests don’t care much about it, offering their visitors a lean hamburger, consisting of two cold flat loaves with a chop, as well as other kinds of fast food which is not the best, the cuisine at the Brutal Assault, with a light hand, can be called a gastronomic paradise.
 Since the festival’s food is represented by many private owners, thereafter, competition forces chefs to compete for the customer.
 No cold rolls and middling food: if you want to eat a delicious burger, you’ll get a great hot loaf with a well-fried cutlet, vegetables and sauce and if you prefer a more healthy food — there is a variety of dishes from European, Oriental and Mexican cuisines, soups, steamed vegetables and porridges.

 Table with vegan food, photo by Petr Hoffelner

 As for accommodation, metalheads can choose tent camp, two hotels and a hostel in the nearby town Hradec Kralove.
 The festival’s buses run to hotels and hostel, so it usually takes 20-30 minutes to get to the fort.
 The tent camp is located on the fest’s territory, so it takes just a couple of minutes to get to the main stage.

 Tickets.
-With such an impressive line-up and a high level of organization, tickets’ price for Brutal Assault is enough lift, especially in comparison with other European open airs.
+With such an impressive line-up and a high level of organization, ticket prices for Brutal Assault are exceptionally reasonable, especially in comparison with other European open airs.
 To get acquainted with the prices for the upcoming event, you can visit the festival's website.

 See you at the next Brutal Assault fest, folks!